-Land Use and Policy Review
+IV.
+Land Use and Policy Review for Barriers to Affordable Housing

 This section summarizes BBC's evaluation of the City of Santa Fe's public policies related to housing opportunities.
 Specifically BBC reviewed the city's land use code, historic preservation policies, impact fees, General Plan, and housing policies in order to identify any potential constraints to affordable housing development present in policies.